What is a Moonshot Endurance Event?

 - Expeditions: Kilamanjaro, Aconcagua, Denali, Matterhorn

-Is 2019 your year for a Moonshot Event?
+Is this your year for a Moonshot Event?

 If you’ve been eyeing a big challenge, don’t put it off.
 Maybe it’s an Everest or a full-on Moonshot.
-If you can make the logistics happen in 2019, go for it while you can.
+If you can make the logistics happen this year, go for it while you can.
 Life is too short to wait for that “right time” to go for a challenge that excites you.

 Are you ready to commit?